How to Clean Baby Bottles

 Before you break out the power washer and harsh cleaners, we suggest using a more natural way to sanitize bottles safely.

-Whether you’re simply cleaning baby bottles or doing a deep-clean sanitation, going about it in a non-toxic way has loads of benefits—both for your baby and for the planet.
+Whether you’re simply cleaning baby bottles or doing a deep-clean sanitation, going about it in a safer way has loads of benefits—both for your baby and for the planet.
 While harsh toxins left behind by chemical cleaners can irritate your child’s digestive system, plant-powered cleaners like ECOS use safer ingredients that won’t leave behind any harmful traces.

 When you do need to sanitize baby bottles, you can choose between several methods that can ensure you both remove nasty germs and avoid introducing harmful toxins.